After their 19-year-old daughter, Marie, left for college an hour away from their Minneapolis home, Mary and Ed kept very close tabs on her.

 “Marie doesn’t know the value of a dollar,” Mary says.
 “We call or text her when we think she’s spending too much money.”

-Ed and Mary also monitor Marie through the Find My Friends app on their iPhones.
+Ed and Mary also track Marie through the Find My Friends app on their iPhones.
 They require Marie to have the app on at all times.
 “I can see where Marie is, and the app is pretty accurate,” Mary says.

 “It’s a crazy world and she’s a young girl who can get into trouble, so we have to be hyper-focused on her.”